 If you’re thinking of building a larger home, it may be wise to talk to a financial advisor to ensure these extra costs work in with your future financial goals.

 Average sized homes are often more sustainable than excessively large homes as they use less energy when heating and cooling.
 They cost less to build, and require less housework and maintenance.
 An average sized home can also allow for a balance between inside and outside space.

 But hey, if you have the budget and want the extra room, enjoy it!

 When you ask yourself the question ‘how big should my home be?’ it comes down to your personal preferences, the location and size of your block, and taking your future financial goals and growing family into consideration.

 As a general rule, the right-sized home for you is one in which you’ll use all of the available space a majority of the time.
-There’s not much point of having rooms that you will not use, as this could drain your money unnecessarily.
+There’s not much point of having rooms that you will not use, it’s just an unnecessary cost.

-An overly large home can be expensive to build, incur increased ongoing costs, and may be off-putting to a range of buyers should you wish to sell at a later date.
+An overly large home can be expensive to build, incur increased ongoing costs and may be too big for most buyers in the market, limiting the buyer pool should you choose to sell in the future.